telerik/xaml-docs/controls/radgridview/export/export-with-spreadsheetstreamingexport.md

 # Export with SpreadsheetStreamingExport

-The __GridViewSpreadStreamExport__ uses the [RadSpreadStreamProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) library which allows you to create big documents (without loading the entire document in the memory) and export them to the most common formats.
+The __GridViewSpreadStreamExport__ uses the [RadSpreadStreamProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) library which allows you to create big documents (without loading the entire document in the memory) and export them to the Csv and Xlsx formats.
 * [Assembly References](#assembly-references)
 * [Exporting](#exporting)
 * [Asynchronous Export](#asynchronous-export)